The Atlantic Companion · Wild Atlantic Way · Cork

 Schull

 The eastern gateway to the peninsula.
-A pretty harbour village under Mount Gabriel, with a planetarium (the only one in Ireland with a real working dome of this size), a busy summer sailing scene, and ferries to Cape Clear.
+A pretty harbour village under Mount Gabriel, with a busy summer sailing scene, ferries to Cape Clear, and Schull Planetarium — a distinctive West Cork attraction with an 8-metre dome and Carl Zeiss projector at the Community College.

 View